CopilotC-Nvim/CopilotChat.nvim/MIGRATION.md

 - [ ] Delete rest of the python code?
 Or finish rewriting in place then delete
 - [ ] Check for curl availability with health check
 - [x] Add folds logic from python, maybe?
 Not sure if this is even needed
-- [ ] As said in changes part, finish rewriting the authentication request if needed
+- [ ] Finish rewriting the authentication request if needed or just keep relying on copilot.vim/lua
 - [x] Properly get token file path, atm it only supports Linux (easy fix)
-- [ ] Update README and stuff
+- [x] Update README and stuff
 - [ ] Add token count from tiktoken support to extra_info